angular/angular/aio/content/guide/file-structure.md

 The Angular CLI `ng new` command creates a workspace.

 <code-example language="bash" linenums="false">
-ng new &lt;project_name&gt;
+ng new &lt;my-project&gt;
 </code-example>

-When you run this command, the CLI installs the necessary Angular npm packages and other dependencies in a new workspace, with a root folder named *project_name*.
+When you run this command, the CLI installs the necessary Angular npm packages and other dependencies in a new workspace, with a root-level application named *my-project*.
-The workspace root folder contains workspace configuration files and a README file with generated descriptive text that you can customize.
+The workspace root folder contains various support and configuration files, and a README file with generated descriptive text that you can customize.

-By default, `ng new` also creates an initial skeleton application, along with its end-to-end tests.
+By default, `ng new` creates an initial skeleton application at the root level of the workspace, along with its end-to-end tests.
 The skeleton is for a simple Welcome application that is ready to run and easy to modify.
-This *root application* has the same name as the workspace, and the source files reside in the `src/` subfolder of the workspace.
+The root-level application has the same name as the workspace, and the source files reside in the `src/` subfolder of the workspace.

 This default behavior is suitable for a typical "multi-repo" development style where each application resides in its own workspace.
 Beginners and intermediate users are encouraged to use `ng new` to create a separate workspace for each application.